jax-ml/jax/docs/export/export.md

 The compatibility guarantees do not apply if you bypass the `jax.export` APIs to obtain the StableHLO code.

+In order to ensure forward compatibility, when we change the JAX lowering rules to use a new custom call target, JAX will refrain for 3 weeks to use the new target.
+To use the latest lowering rules, you can pass the `--jax_export_ignore_forward_compatibility=1` configuration flag or the `JAX_EXPORT_IGNORE_FORWARD_COMPATIBILITY=1` environment variable.

 Only a subset of custom calls are guaranteed stable and have compatibility guarantees ([see list](https://github.com/search?q=repo%3Agoogle%2Fjax%20_CUSTOM_CALL_TARGETS_GUARANTEED_STABLE&type=code)).
 We continuously